 Using Fresh Or Frozen Green Beans?

 Well, as with each and every food, fresh is always best.
-But there are foods that their flavor and texture don’t change so much from fresh to frozen.
+But there are foods whose flavor and texture don't change so much from fresh to frozen.

 And green beans are one of those foods.
 So you can use whatever is more convenient for you.

 I personally use fresh ones, when I can get my hands on some good & tender ones.
-Mostly on summer months.
+Mostly in the summer months.
 But use frozen ones for the rest of the year.
 Since Fasolakia is a dish we enjoy all year round.

 How To Pick Fresh Green Beans